daH005/wcl/README.md

 ## About the project
-This simple project allows you to use linux-like commands in `cmd.exe` on Windows.
+This simple project on Python allows you to use linux-like commands in `cmd.exe` on Windows.
 I made:
 ```sh
 ls